sagemath/trac_to_gh/Issue 542.md

 # Issue 542: get gmp-4.2.2 into SAGE

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/542

 Original creator: was